mbakeranalecta/sam/README.md

    * The `~` symbol or referencing an fragment is removed.
 Fragments should be referenced by name or id.

-   * The strings feature has been renamed variable.
+   * The strings feature has been renamed "variable".
 This chiefly affects the serialization of variable definitions and references.

+* In revision 1f20902624d29dab002353df8374952c63fff81d the serialization of citations has been changed to support compound identifiers and to support easier processing of citations.
+See the language docs for details.

 Please report any other backward incompatibilities you find so they can be added to this list.